 What is a May Day basket?
 It is a basket – often homemade – filled with May Day gifts and goodies.
 Do you remember making or leaving one for neighbors?
 Read on for a few tips & ideas for May Basket inspiration.
 Happy May Day!

 May Basket Day is always May 1.
 It dates back to the days of the Roman empire.
 First celebrated as a rite of spring, ancient civilizations marked the day with ceremonies, dances, and feasting.
 By the 19th and 20th centuries, May Day traditions changed to leaving a gift basket filled with flowers on a front door.

 Most often, children were the May Day culprits.
-They’d fill small baskets with flowers or candies, hang on a front door, ring the doorbell and run.
+They’d fill small baskets with fresh flowers or candies, hang on a front door, ring the doorbell, and run.
 Sometimes baskets were ways of courting and expressing love.

 - Scrapbook Paper (or any 12 x 12 or larger square piece of paper)

 Place the paper in the corner down in front of you.
 Roll a cone starting at one corner.
 Trim if desired and secure with hot glue.
 Wrap doily around the outside and glue.
 Decorate with trims and twine.
 Punch a hole on each side of the top of the cone and attach ribbon for a hanger.

 Fill with candy, treats, tea bags, or flowers!

 Note: if leaving real flowers, line the cone with a plastic bag.